niklaskks/api-docs/source/index.md

 ### Endpoint
 `POST /v1/content-project/`

-Mandatory information to creat a new contentproject:
+Mandatory information to create a new contentproject:

  - **name**: a sufficiently descriptive name of your content project, formated as a string
  - **engine_configuration**: The ID of the suitable Engine Configuration, formated as an Integer.
 This ID is visible in the API endpoint "Engine Configuration".